Hello and welcome,

 Every entrepreneur and professional goes through this, even if they don’t talk about it.
 I know I did, especially in my early days.

-Would you rather die after suffering through a life of mediocrity, or leave this earth after a thrilling ride?
+Would you rather die after enduring a life of mediocrity?
+Or do you want to leave this earth after a thrilling ride?

-Personally, I’d rather leave knowing that I gave it everything I had than to realize that I could have, should have and would have been successful… but wasn’t because I was too afraid of losing!
+Personally, I’d rather leave knowing that I gave it everything I had than to realize that I could have, should have and would have been successful… but never was because I was too afraid of losing!